-The specific content of the national and industry standards are not provided for in the Law and it is unknown what criteria will be used.
+The specific content of the national and industry standards are not provided for in the Law and it is unclear what criteria will be used.
 If such standards are not in accordance with international standards, it may violate Article 2.4 of the TBT Agreement.
-In addition, if the Chinese measure is more traderestrictive in terms of standardization and authentication requirements than is necessary compared with the purpose of the measure, which is to preserve cyberspace sovereignty and national security, it may be in violation of Articles 2.2 and 5.1.2 of the TBT Agreement.
+In addition, if the Chinese measure is more trade-restrictive in terms of standardization and certification requirements than is necessary compared with the purpose of the measure, which is to preserve cyberspace sovereignty and national security, it may be in violation of Articles 2.2 and 5.1.2 of the TBT Agreement.

 Regarding the Cybersecurity Law, the Japanese government and information and telecommunication related industries submitted written opinions at the stage of the bill and expressed concern in bilateral consultations, however in June 2017, the law was enforced almost without reflecting Japanese opinions.
 Japan has also expressed its concern over this Law at the TBT Committee meetings since March 2017.
-Recently, related enforcement regulations of the Cybersecurity Law such as the Safety Screening Method of Network Products and Services, the Cross-border Safety Assessment Law of Personal Information and Important Data, and the Important Infrastructure Safeguards Ordinance have been published.
+Recently, related enforcement regulations of the Cybersecurity Law such as the implementing measures for the Cybersecurity Review of Network Products and Services, Security Assessment Measures for Cross-Border Transfer of Personal Information and Important Data, Regulations on Protection of Critical Information Infrastructure Security, and Block chain Information Service Management Regulations have been published.
 We will continue to keep a close watch on this Law and the development of any relevant regulations and to urge China to correct the problems.